Flag of Kurdistan

-The flag of Kurdistan (ئاڵای کوردستان, Alaya Kurdistanê) is the flag of Kurds and was created by the Society for the Rise of Kurdistan in 1920.
-It would later, in different variants, be adopted as the national flag of different Kurdish states including Republic of Ararat, Republic of Mahabad and most recently by Kurdistan Region in 1992.
-Moreover, the Kingdom of Kurdistan used the crescent flag (shown below) which was also considered a Kurdish flag.
+The flag of Kurdistan (ئاڵای کوردستان, Alaya Kurdistanê), also called Ala Rengin, is the flag of Kurds and was created by the Society for the Rise of Kurdistan in 1920.
+It would later be adopted as the national flag of different Kurdish states including Republic of Ararat, Republic of Mahabad, and most recently by Kurdistan Region in 1992.
+(Note: In different variants.)
+Moreover, the Kingdom of Kurdistan used a crescent flag (shown below) which was also considered a Kurdish flag.

 History

+Simko's flag

+Flag of the Simko Shikak revolt.

+During the Simko Shikak revolts (1918–1922), this flag was utilized by his forces, as documented in his contemporary newspaper, Kurd.
+The banner featured a Quranic verse inscribed across the top, while the central text read "کردستان سربخوە" (lit.
+'Independent Kurdistan').

 Union Jack

 In October 1918, near the end of World War I, Mahmud Barzanji broke away from the Ottoman Empire and established the Kurdish state.
 As it was initially subordinate to Britain, the polity flew the British Union Jack until it revolted in May 1919.

 Crescent flag

 Second flag of the Kurdish state (during the 1919 anti-British revolt), also the flag of the Kingdom of Kurdistan (1921–1925).

 In May 1919, the Kurdish State revolted against the British Empire, and adopted a crescent flag.
 The British Empire conquered the Kurdish state in June 1919.

-After the establishment of the Kingdom of Kurdistan in 1921, The crescent flag was again hoisted in Sulaymaniyah by Mahmud Barzanji.
+After the establishment of the Kingdom of Kurdistan in 1921, the crescent flag was again hoisted in Sulaymaniyah by Mahmud Barzanji.
 According to historian Rafiq Hilmi, the Kingdom of Kurdistan considered the crescent flag as the national flag of Kurds.
 He wrote: "A big meeting was held at the house of Şêx Qadir, the Speaker of the National Assembly, and with official permission, the official Kurdish flag was raised.
 On the day of the meeting, about 10,000 people gathered in front of the Grand Mosque."